tnvrsingh/fragments-App-demo/README.md

  - POST to an API.
 Posts to [Fragments Backend](http://fragmentstanvir.azurewebsites.net/messages) (DONE)

  - When there is no network connection available, the app saves the message and its time to a database as POST request parameter.
-For example: text=hhhh&time=1491400605485
+For example: text=hhhh&time=1491400605485 (DONE)

  -  When there's a network (Wifi or Mobile), the app receives a broadcast indicating the change in the network.
 (DONE)

  - On receiving the broadcast, the app checks whether there are messages to be sent in the Database.
+(Functionality set, bugs)

  - If there are messages to be sent, then it sends the messages one by one.
+(Functionality set, dependant on the previous bug to be solved to work)

 # Documentation